VU-BRAINS-lab/ABCD_Stressor_Network/README.md

 **Approach**

 This study used hierarchical modeling of environmental stressors established in [Jeong et al. 2023](https://www.sciencedirect.com/science/article/pii/S2667174322000593).
+Please refer to [Jeong_Environmental_Bifactor](https://github.com/VU-BRAINS-lab/Jeong_Environmental_Bifactor) for the detailed documentation of hierarchical modeling of environmental stressors.
 Graph theory was used to establish functional topology metrics.

 **Contact information**